How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 How much time do I need to commit each week to see results?

-Can I move my website away from Wealthy Affiliate hosting if I ever leave?
+Can I move my website away from Wealthy Affiliate hosting if I leave?

 Do I have to promote Wealthy Affiliate to make money through it?

-No. Most Wealthy Affiliate members build niche sites in topics completely unrelated to affiliate marketing — gardening, cooking, travel, crafts, health, and so on.
-Promoting Wealthy Affiliate itself is one option through the Affiliate Bootcamp path, but it is not required.
-You can build a successful affiliate income in any niche using the training and tools the platform provides.
+No. The vast majority of WA members build sites on topics entirely unrelated to affiliate marketing.
+The WA affiliate programme is one option, not a requirement.
+You can build a successful affiliate income in any niche using the training and tools.